 Use Physical Positioning to Your Advantage

 If you're being talked over, sometimes standing up or making gentle eye contact can signal that you have something important to say.
 Don't make it aggressive, but use your body language to communicate that you're not backing down.
-Research on nonverbal communication shows that confident posture can actually make people more likely to listen to you.
+Confident posture tends to shift how listeners engage — people are more likely to pause and receive when your body signals you're not going to defer.
 Sometimes a simple hand gesture or stepping slightly forward can help you reclaim space in the conversation.

 When They Still Won't Listen: Advanced Tactics That Work